OpenMendel/SnpArrays.jl/README.md

 SnpArrays is one component of the umbrella [OpenMendel](https://github.com/OpenMendel) project.
 See [cite]() if you use the code in your research.

 ## Acknowledgments
-This project is supported by the National Institutes of Health under NIGMS award number R01GM053275 and NHGRI award number R01HG006139.
+This project is supported by the National Institutes of Health under NIGMS award number R01GM053275, NHGRI award number R01HG006139, and NIGMS award number R25GM103774.